 Engage over issues of bias, diversity and inclusion through summaries of research evidence into which discussions of experience are woven.
 Apply concepts through role-play based on relevant and real life scenarios.
 Visit the Bias Busters website for more information.

 CAPS Outreach & Prevention Education (COPE)

-Different trainings that teach you about mental health and suicide prevention.
+Holistic and inclusive trainings on topics such as relationship building, mental health first aid, and suicide prevention.
 Visit the CAPS website for more information.